alexgshijan/rev_notes/Revision Notes/index.md

 *This is a WJEC A Level Revision Notes Website for Maths, (tbc.
 Further Maths), Physics and Computer Science, all typed up by me, Alex Shijan.
-As of right now, all AS notes have been completed (Excluding Maths - Unit 4).*
+As of right now, all AS notes have been completed (plus Unit 3 and Unit 4 of Maths.).*

 *For a slightly more up to date, text only version, visit the* [Github Repo](https://github.com/alexgshijan/rev_notes/tree/main/Revision%20Notes)
 *To help out with this site, consider visiting our* [Contribution page!](https://donate.shijan.co.uk)